seung-lab/watershed/pythonwrapper/README.md

 print 'running region graph'
 regionGraph = PyWatershed.regionGraph(data, segVolume, len(segCounts)-1)
-print 'running merge segments' print 'before merge we have # segcounts', len(segCounts) print 'before merge we have # of segments', len(np.unique(segVolume)) print 'before merge we have # of edges', len(regionGraph) PyWatershed.mergeSegments(segVolume, regionGraph, segCounts, 256, .3, 256);
+print 'running merge segments' PyWatershed.mergeSegments(segVolume, regionGraph, segCounts, 256, .3, 256);
-print 'the new segcounts', len(segCounts) print 'the new segmentation volume has # of labels', len(np.unique(segVolume)) print 'the new region graph has # of edges', len(regionGraph) print 'running MST' mergeTree = PyWatershed.mergeTree(regionGraph, len(segCounts)-1)
+print 'running MST'
+mergeTree = PyWatershed.mergeTree(regionGraph, len(segCounts)-1)